codebrancher/go-luck-simulator/internal/randomizer/README.md

 rng := randomizer.NewLCG(seed)
 ```

-## Encouraging Exploration
+## Exploration

-We encourage you to experiment with these different randomizers to observe how they influence the game's behavior.
+Experiment with these different randomizers to observe how they influence the game's behavior.
 Try using the LCG for a faster but less random experience, or switch to XorShift for high-quality randomness.
 Additionally, feel free to implement and test your own RNG algorithms to further explore game dynamics.

 **Feel free to share your algorithms!**